saibotsivad/the-life-of-david/overview.md

 1 Samuel 11:1-15 "Nahash the Ammonite ... all Israel held a great celebration."

-1 Samuel 13:1 "Saul was thirty years old when he became king, and he reigned over Israel forty-two years."
+> 1 Samuel 13:1 "Saul was thirty years old when he became king, and he reigned over Israel forty-two years."

-# The Fall of the First Human King

-TODO
+1 Samuel 13:2-14 "Saul chose three thousand men ... the Lord's command."

+TODO: is this referencing a law? what did Saul do wrong here?

+1 Samuel 14:47-48,52 "After Saul had assumed rule ... who had plundered them."
+"All the days ... into his service."

+1 Samuel 15:1-35 "Samuel said to Saul ... king over Israel."

-# Abraham to Jesus
+# David

-This is the big change, it sets the stage for the context of David: when people were.

-Matthew 1:2-17
+> Matthew 1:2-17 "Abraham became the father of Isaac ... fourteen generations."

+David was born probably about when Saul became king.